Applied Arts Scotland SCIO (AAS) is a maker-led membership organisation with knowledge, skills and expertise in Scottish contemporary crafts.

 Our membership is free.

-You are eligible to apply for membership if you are a professional maker predominantly working in Scotland and you can meet a minimum of two of the membership criteria detailed below.
+You are eligible to apply for membership if you are a professional maker predominantly working in Scotland and you can meet a minimum of two of the membership criteria detailed on the membership application form.

 All membership applications are reviewed for approval by the Applied Arts Scotland Board at Board meetings or sub group Board meetings.
 The Board aim to consider all membership applications within 4-6 weeks of receipt.
 You will receive an email confirming if your membership application has been approved.

-If accepted, your membership will run for one year and renew automatically each year, unless you contact us or write to us stating you no longer wish to be a member.
+If your application is successful, your membership will run for one year and renew automatically each year, unless you contact us or write to us stating you no longer wish to be a member.

 What are the advantages of becoming an Applied Arts Scotland member?